weshatheleopard/bktools/doc/floppy_disks.md

 > track.read
 ```

-It will process the flux sequence according to MFM format and and store the encountered sectors on the `track` object.
+It will process the flux sequence according to MFM format and store the encountered sectors on the `track` object.
 They can be later obtained from
 ```
 > track.sectors
 ```